reversesigh/cosmos_node-initial_setup/05_sync.md

 Make sure State Sync is enabled as well.

 `[statesync]`
-`# State sync rapidly bootstraps a new node by discovering, fetching, and restoring a state machine`
-`# snapshot from peers instead of fetching and replaying historical blocks.
-Requires some peers in`
-`# the network to take and serve state machine snapshots.
-State sync is not attempted if the node`
-`# has any local state (LastBlockHeight > 0).
-The node will have a truncated block history,`
-`# starting from the height of the snapshot.`
 `enable = true`

 You can also find working state sync settings via [Polkachu](https://polkachu.com/state_sync/cosmos).
 They provide a script you can execute that will automatically update your `config.toml` with the correct state sync settings.